 The hashtag was started to promote generosity and the nonprofit continues to promote giving in the broadest sense.

-For nonprofits, the point of GivingTuesday is to raise money and many will be familiar with the barrage of email and mail appeals that coincide on the Tuesday after Thanksgiving.
+For nonprofits, the point of GivingTuesday is to raise money and engage their supporters.
+Many will be familiar with the barrage of email and mail appeals that coincide on the Tuesday after Thanksgiving.
 Essentially all major American nonprofits will organize fundraising campaigns and many smaller, local groups also participate.

 Nonprofits don't have to be affiliated in any way with GivingTuesday, the organization, to run a fundraising campaign.
 They can just do it, though GivingTuesday does provide graphics and advice.
 In that way, it remains a grassroots effort with groups and donors participating however they like.